 Mervyn Stutter - in his own words...

-Been doing this entertainment mullarkey thing since 1974.
-That’s 45 years now.
+I've been doing this entertainment mullarkey since 1974.
+That's 48 years!
 Still standing!
 Still working!

-I started in Theatre in 1974 and acted and wrote scripts and theatre songs and directed for around 14 or so years - 7:84 (England), Nottingham Playhouse, Theatre Royal Stratford East, Dukes Playhouse Lancaster, Library Theater Manchester, Chester Gateway, Coventry TIE, Theatre Foundry, Theatre Mobile to name a few.
+I started out in Theatre in 1974 and acted and wrote scripts and theatre songs and directed for around fourteen or so years - Nottingham Playhouse, Theatre Royal Stratford East, Dukes Playhouse Lancaster, Library Theatre Manchester, Chester Gateway, 7:84 (England), Coventry Belgrade to name a few.

-Then lots of TV bits and pieces in 1980’s beginning with the first ever BBC Daytime show called OPEN AIR with the much missed Pattie Coldwell and a very thin Irishman called Eamonn Holmes.
-I was the regular topical song bloke.
+Then lots of TV work in 1980s beginning with the first ever UK Daytime TV show called OPEN AIR with the much missed Pattie Coldwell and a very thin Irishman called Eamonn Holmes!
+I was the regular topical songwriter.

-I did many more TV current affairs programmes with weekly topical songs then moved onto Radio with more of the same - LOOSE ENDS, IT’S BEEN A BAD WEEK, HAYES ON SUNDAY, AFTER HOURS (Radio 5),
+I did many more TV current affairs programmes with weekly topical songs then moved onto BBC radio writing more songs - LOOSE ENDS with Ned Sherrin, IT’S BEEN A BAD WEEK with Punt and Dennis, HAYES ON SUNDAY and AFTER HOURS (Radio 5),

-In 1988, I got married to the lovely Moira Downie, had a son Alfie in 1994 and because I did not want to miss out on him growing up, I cut down the touring and tried for more radio.
-This lead to me doing lots of weekly songs on radio shows such as Radio 5s AFTER HOURS for two years and two years with Brian Hayes each Sunday morning.
+Prior to this in 1988, I got married to the beautiful South African actress Moira Downie, had a son Alfie in 1994 and he made his first appearance in the Edinburgh Festival on my show aged 6 months.
+After he was born I did not want to miss out on him growing up, so I cut down the touring and tried for more radio so I could work from home.
+This lead to me doing lots of weekly songs on radio shows such as AFTER HOURS on Radio 5 for two years and then two years writing songs for HAYES ON SUNDAY each Sunday morning.
 Off the back of that work, Jim Moir, the then new Head of Radio 2, gave me my own comedy series dedicated to all Menopausal Flower Children everywhere called LOVE 40 - NEW BALLS PLEASE.
-I co-wrote and starred in all three series of that show which went out on Thursday nights and Saturday lunchtimes each week and was made by Celador and directed by Dirk Maggs
+I co-wrote and starred in all three series of that show which went out on Thursday nights and Saturday lunchtimes each week and was made by Celador and directed by Dirk Maggs.

-Soon after I got a new sitcom on Radio 4 called GETTING NOWHERE FAST.
+Soon after, I got a new sitcom on Radio 4 called GETTING NOWHERE FAST.
 I wrote and starred in all three series of that show which went out at first at 11.30am each morning and was then repeated a few months later at 6.30pm.
-We got huge audiences at 11.30am in the morning during the second series, apparently as big as the Today programme and also the News Quiz at 6.30pm.
-(Hope the BBC stats were correct!)
-The show is still being repeated on BBC Radio4 Extra, due - I’m pleased to say - to audience demand.
-Hurrah!
+We got huge audiences at 11.30am in the morning during the second series, apparently as big as the Today programme and as big as the News Quiz at 6.30pm.
+The shows still get repeated on BBC Radio4 Extra.
+Apparently due to audience demand.
+Hurrah for the listeners!

-The big difference for me in those shows was that they had their foot firmly in the radio comedy tradition of my youth but were very current and about the Baby Boomers getting older.
-From the audience responses and from emails I still get and from the people I meet even now while out touring, it is clear that the audience thoroughly enjoyed the shows for the same reasons.
-The shows were also punctuated with comedy rock songs and pastiches of Sixties hits.
-After all what else should the Flower Child hero of the piece be but a singer songwriter.
-Couldn’t move for them back then!
+The big difference for me in those shows was that they had their foot firmly in the radio comedy tradition of my youth but were very current, being about the Baby Boomers getting older.
+From the audience responses and from emails I still get and from the people I meet even now while out touring, it is clear that the audience thoroughly enjoyed the shows for those same reasons.
+I was told later that my sitcoms were the first to use comedy song.
+The stories were punctuated by comedy rock songs and pastiches of Sixties hits to comment directly on the action.
+After all, what else would the Flower Child hero of the piece be but a singer songwriter.

-I wrote and starred in 3 plays for Radio 4 over the next few years, GOING TROPPO, WATERLOO SUNSET and DAVE THE DEAD LEFTY.
-Plus many features and documentaries, including the first ever 4 parter on the legendary Light Programme’s WORKERS PLAYTIME
+I wrote and starred in three plays for Radio 4 over the next few years; GOING TROPPO, WATERLOO SUNSET and DAVE THE DEAD LEFTY.
+Plus many features and documentaries, including the first ever four part retrospective on the legendary Light Programme’s WORKERS PLAYTIME – a weekly wartime morale booster variety show that travelled secretly every weekday all over the UK to entertain factory workers.
+It ran from the Blitz to the Beatles.
+My school lunchtimes at home were always accompanied by Workers Playtime.

 'It's like the Royal Variety Show of the Fringe'